 Wide Range of Earning Potential

-After analyzing all of the videos from YouTube and TikTok, we found that the median pay these influencers advertised was about $50 per hour.
+After analyzing all 354 videos, we found that the median advertised pay across all business models was about $50 per hour.
+However, the potential earnings varied dramatically.

-At the highest end of the range, video creators suggested that entrepreneurs can earn over $1,000 per hour for more skilled work like running a popular blog.
-In our expert opinion, this number is exaggerated, and individual bloggers very rarely reach such an income level.
+At the highest end, creators suggested entrepreneurs can earn over $1,000 per hour from ventures like a popular blog.
+In our expert opinion, this number is an exaggeration, as very few individual bloggers reach that income level.

-Again, this statistic should be taken with a grain of salt because it doesn’t factor in true working hours.
+Again, these statistics should be taken with a grain of salt because they don’t factor in true working hours.
 At that hourly rate, a 40-hour workweek is unlikely.

 Zhu said income instability is one of the most common challenges that online gig workers face.
-Her team has a paper currently undergoing peer review that names key issues for both online gig workers and those who use online platforms to coordinate on-demand physical work, like driving for Uber or DoorDash.
+Her team has a paper currently undergoing peer review that identifies key issues for both online gig workers and those who use online platforms to coordinate on-demand physical work, such as driving for Uber or DoorDash.

 Other major challenges include a lack of employment benefits, health and safety (both physical and online), and a lack of power in the workplace, she said.